FINLAND

 request the Supreme Court to review laws; accepts compulsory ICJ jurisdiction with reservations

-Executive: President elected by popular vote for a six-year term (eligible for a second term); election last held 15 January 2006 (next to be
+Executive: president elected by popular vote for a six-year term (eligible for a second term); election last held on 5 February 2012

 Legislative: Unicameral Parliament or Eduskunta (200 seats; members are elected by popular vote on a proportional basis to